GreenleafLab/nnn_paper/README.md

 To install, make sure `conda` is already installed, then run `conda create -f {path/to/yml/file/name}`.
 For example, `conda create -f envs/nnn.yml`.

+The local conda environment `nnn` is also directly exported to `envs/nnn_environment.yml`.
+It is provide for record keeping, and `envs/nnn.yml` is still recommended for installing from scratch.

 ### RiboGraphViz

 Package `RiboGraphViz` needs to be installed from cloned github repository, as directed at https://github.com/DasLab/RiboGraphViz.